Bikaner House

-Bikaner House is the former residence of the Maharajah of Bikaner State in New Delhi.
+Bikaner House is the former residence of the Maharaja of Bikaner State in New Delhi.
 It is located close to India Gate.

 History

 After the British Raj set up the Chamber of Princes, the rulers needed a residence in the capital city.
 A number of palaces were constructed in New Delhi, at the coveted Princes’ Park.
 Around the statue of King George V are the Hyderabad House, Baroda House, Patiala House, Jaipur House, Darbhanga House and Bikaner.

 It was designed by Charles G Blomfield.
-After independence it was bought by the state government of Rajasthan.
-It was renovated in 2014–15 to be used as a space for arts and culture.
+After India's independence in 1947, it was bought by the Government of Rajasthan.
+The building underwent renovation and reopened in 2015 as a space for arts and culture.

 Architecture

 It is spread over an 8-acre plot in Lutyens' Delhi.
-Among all the princely residences, Bikaner House was the least grand in design, as it was more like a bungalow than a palace.
+Among the princely residences, Bikaner House was the least grand in design, as it was constructed closer to a bungalow in design than a palace.